 - Preheat broiler.
 In a large bowl, combine the first eight ingredients.
 Add beef; mix lightly but thoroughly.
 Shape into 10 patties.
 Transfer to a 15x10x1-in. baking pan.
-Broil 3-4 in. from heat 4-6 minutes on each side or until a meat thermometer reads 160°.
+Broil 3-4 in. from heat 4-6 minutes on each side or until a thermometer reads 160°.

 Medium-Bodied Red Wine